getbraincloud/braincloud-csharp/README.md

 ## Troubleshooting

-Here are a few common errors that you may see on your first attempt to connect to brainCloud:
+#### App ID not set

-- **App ID not set** — Verify you've set up the app ID and app secret correctly when initializing the BrainCloudWrapper or Client
+Verify you've set up the app ID and app secret correctly when initializing the BrainCloudWrapper or BrainCloudClient.

+#### Platform not enabled

-- **Platform not enabled** — Verify you've enabled your platform on the brainCloud portal
-    - If you're running from the Unity editor, you'll need to enable either **Windows** or **Mac OS** to run in the editor
+Verify you've enabled your platform on the brainCloud portal.
+If you're running from the Unity editor, you'll need to enable either **Windows** or **Mac OS** to be able to run in the editor.

+#### I'm having an issue with Json deserialization

+Starting in version 5.9.3 we've added the `JsonParser` class to the brainCloud C# client library in order to improve on memory management and CPU cycles.
+As part of this change, `SuccessCallback` and `FailureCallback` from your API calls now receive the raw Json string values that brainCloud sends.
+If you are using `JsonFx` included with the C# client library or Unity's `JsonUtility` class, you shouldn't have issues with deserializing your Jsons strings during `SuccessCallback` or `FailureCallback`.

+However, if you're using a Json deserializier that is more strict than `JsonFx` or `JsonUtility` with deserializing values, it can lead to situations where the deserialization can fail due to Json number values are no longer being normalized (i.e., converting `1.0` to `1`).

+For these situations we have added the `JSON_COMPATIBILITY_FLAG` that should normalize the values again for your `SuccessCallback` and `FailureCallback`.
+You can enable this by:

+1. Including `JSON_COMPATIBILITY_FLAG` as a conditional compilation symbol or as a Scripting Define symbol in Unity (`Player Settings > Other Settings > Scripting Define Symbols`).

+OR

+2. Edit `BrainCloudComms` directly (`BrainCloud > Client > BrainCloud > Internal > BrainCloudComms.cs`) to uncomment the commented out define for `JSON_COMPATIBILITY_FLAG` on line 6.
+    - Note: If you have the brainCloud C# client library installed in the Package Manager in Unity, you will receive warnings for doing this.
+It should still compile in your builds but if you go to update the package in the Package Manager this change will be overritten.

+Doing this will remove some of the memory and CPU improvements due to introducing old behaviour where Json values were consequently being normalized.
+The tradeoff is that your Json strings should now be coming through `SuccessCallback` and `FailureCallback` and being processed by your custom deserializers as expected before version 5.9.3.

-If you're still having issues then log into the portal and give us a shout through the help system (bottom right icon with the question mark and chat bubble)!
+**If you're still having issues then log into the brainCloud Portal and either ask brainBot for help or give us a shout through our internal help system (The blue "Ask Support" button on the top-right, next to your profile icon)!**

 ---